 As you see, happiness is such a big word for it to be bounded solely by its definitions.
 There are so many studies about happiness and its entirety that gave it a deeper, more substantial meaning.

 The fact is many people often build misconceptions about the H-word.
-We try to define it as if it was a simple concept; something that we can control, achieved in an easier, more convenient way.
+We try to define it as if it was a simple concept; a mere feeling of being happy.
+Something that we can control, achieved in an easier, more convenient way.

 But trust me, we don’t want that.
 What we want is to train ourselves to be someone who regularly sees the opportunities to feel happy in our lives, and taking and using those opportunities to achieve better well-being.
-And doing this isn’t an easy way out.
+And doing this isn’t an easy road to follow.

 The first step is to get more understanding of what happiness really governs.

 So, before we dive into the good things about finding happiness in your life, I’m going to share with you some common misconceptions about happiness.
 I hope you read on and enjoy reading! 🙂